kamiyaa/joshuto/docs/configuration/joshuto.toml.md

 # If joshuto does not know how to open the file, it can resort to opening it via xdg settings
 xdg_open = false
+# Fork xdg_open so you can continue using joshuto with application open
+xdg_open_fork = false

 # Use system trash can instead of permanently removing files
 use_trash = true